Serving You and The State of Florida

 Call us Today!

 Sexual harassment can have life-long physical and mental outcomes.
 The Lopez Law Group’s team of experienced attorneys can help you get the compensation you deserve.
-If you have been sexually harassed and want to pursue legal action, call us today at 727-933-0015 for a free case review.
+If you have been sexually harassed and want to pursue legal action, call us today at 727-933-0015 for a case review.
 We are ready and willing to walk you through your options.

 - Legal Services in Florida